miiyuh/lockme/README.md

-# lockme
+# LockMe
-a file encryption and decryption desktop application project
+A file encryption and decryption desktop application project.